Wolverhampton: Marathon

 Wolverhampton is home to the Carver Wolverhampton City Marathon.
 The marathon is part of a series of events whose main goal is to raise money for charity.

 Obstacle course race

 The Tough Guy Race is held annually near Wolverhampton.
-The race is considered the first civilian obstacle course race.
+It is considered the first civilian obstacle course race.

 Commonwealth Games

-The City hosted the Cycling Time Trials for the 2022 Commonwealth Games on 4 August 2022.
+The city hosted the cycling time trials for the 2022 Commonwealth Games on 4 August 2022.
 The start and finish was at West Park, with the route passing through the City Centre before heading out into city suburbs.